Luxury Villas in Portugal and Across the Algarve

 Pretisqueira O Rodrigues, Portimao

-This family restaurant and cocktail bar has a cosy, comfortable atmosphere, and they focus on slow-cooking with lots of flavour.
+This family restaurant and cocktail bar have a cosy, comfortable atmosphere, and they focus on slow-cooking with lots of flavours.
 The menu is varied, from Japanese soup to Italian bruschetta, and they serve a variety of tasty vegetarian dishes, as well as fresh local fish and delicious cocktails.

 Ciao Baby Pizzeria & Trattoria, Alvor

-This excellent, welcoming Italian gem is right in the centre of Alvor, and is run by chatty, friendly owner, Giovanni.
-There's a gorgeous choice of pastas, pizzas and delicious home-made tiramisu - and live music is a regular occurrence.
+This excellent, welcoming Italian gem is right in the centre of Alvor and is run by chatty, friendly owner, Giovanni.
+There's a gorgeous choice of pasta, pizzas and delicious home-made tiramisu - and live music is a regular occurrence.
 Check out their great range of reasonably priced wines.